athulmurali/loggingDocs/macos.md

 ## Install Grafana and the OCI Logging Data Source for Grafana Plugin

 To [install the data source](https://grafana.com/plugins/oci-datasource/installation) make sure you are running [Grafana 3.0](https://grafana.com/get) or later.
-On a MacOS system run: `brew install grafana`.
+For installing Grafana
+on Mac-OS run: `brew install grafana` on Oracle Linux compatible distro run: `sudo yum install grafana`

-Use the [grafana-cli tool](http://docs.grafana.org/plugins/installation/) to install the Oracle Cloud Logging Data Source for Grafana from the command line:
+After Grafana installation, use the [grafana-cli tool](http://docs.grafana.org/plugins/installation/) to install the Oracle Cloud Logging Data Source for Grafana from the command line:

 ```
 grafana-cli plugins install oci-logging-datasource